Equity in Education: A Guide To Supporting Your Disadvantaged Students

 • Development of personalized learning plans for students with specific needs and challenges, including learning disabilities

-Policies play an important role in promoting equity in education as they address systemic barriers and allocate resources equitably.
+Policies play an important role in promoting educational equity.
+They address systemic barriers and help allocate available resources equitably.
 This ensures that all students have access to quality learning opportunities.

 One of the most important partnerships that a school can secure is with members of the community.
 The phrase “It takes a village to raise a child” is used for a reason.
 It takes the whole community to support the needs and education of students.